 - Pasaje Del Terror – Blackpool Pleasure Beach, Blackpool, UK

 I believe that this was one of the earliest and scariest live-action events I’ve been a part of, plus I was younger then and was more than likely more susceptible to the scares.
 Although I experienced the one in Blackpool, UK there are actually a few more dotted around different locations and countries as stated on the Pasaje Del Terror website.
+Click here for one of the many amazing Blackpool deals available at Buyagift.

 As a team you cautiously moved and shuffled through the eventful maze, making your way to a very public exit – watching others at this point darting out and screaming from a false bookshelf was enough to put some people off.
 This dark maze brought out the jumps and the familiar movie characters that were known to me during the 1980-1990s, Freddy Krueger, Michael Myers, Jason Vorhees and The Undead to name a few.